iamme24cl/iamme24cl/README.md

 Excellent at analyzing and assessing customer needs and delivering products and services clients love.
 Passionate problem solver.
 A big believer of positive company culture, inclusive kindness and innovative thinking.

+I take great pleasure in learning new technologies, debugging errors, exploring new ideas & solutions, and sincerely dedicating myself to bringing the idea to life.

 <!--
 **iamme24cl/iamme24cl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.